ubicucsd/crash_course/source/1_Welcome.md

 ### Welcome to the Crash Course!

 This course is designed for individuals with zero to some programming experience and zero to some bioinformatics experience.
-It is ideally offered as a series of in-person workshops, specifically for students at UC San Diego to enable them to do research and projects like [modeling Cancer type from gene expressin levels](/8_Classification_PCA.md), and get some exposure before taking upper-div classes.
+It is ideally offered as a series of in-person workshops, specifically for students at UC San Diego to enable them to do research and projects like [modeling Cancer type from gene expression levels](../8_Classification_PCA.md), and get some exposure before taking upper-div classes.

 Regardless, we hope that the material here is useful even if you are not able to complete all the exercises.